The Clear Edge

 • Major mistakes prevented: 2–3 per year

-Here’s the critical insight most founders miss: fatigue doesn’t feel dramatic.
-It feels normal.
-You’re still working.
-Still showing up.
-Still making decisions.
-You just don’t realize those decisions are 20-30% worse than your baseline.
+Here’s the critical insight most founders miss: fatigue doesn’t feel dramatic; it feels normal.
+You’re still working, still showing up, still making decisions—you just don’t realize those decisions are 20–30% worse than your baseline.

-That’s why you need monthly measurement.
-Your internal gauge is broken when you’re fatigued.
-You can’t feel it accurately.
-You need objective signals tracked against a baseline.
+• You can’t feel it accurately; you need objective signals tracked against a baseline.

-The Monthly Founder Psychology Check (30-Minute Ritual)
+• The Monthly Founder Psychology Check gives you those signals.

 Part 1: Physical Signals (10 minutes)